agile8118/react-infinite-scrolling-final-solution/README.md

-This application will show a list of articles to the user.
+This is the starter code repository that's being used for teaching how to implement an infinite scrolling with React in [this](https://youtu.be/JbhCsuWu8cg) video.

+As of now this application will only show 12 articles when we open it, and our job is to set up an infinite scrolling so that whenever we reach the bottom of the page, it should send another request to the server to grab the next series of articles.

 ## Installing the dependencies